ghost-goblin/CySA/part3.md

      - **Reverse engineering** is the process of analysing the structure of hardware or software to reveal more about how it functions
 - Memory
 - System and application behavior
+  - Behaviour Analysis
+   + System Idle (`PID 0`) and System (`PID4`) a kernel-level binary that is the parent of the first user-mode process (`smss.exe`)
+   + `csrss.exe` manages low-level Windows functions, running from `%SystemRoot%\System32` and has no parent process
+   + `wininit.exe` managed driver and services and should only have a single instance running as a process
+   + `Services.exe` hosts nonboot drivers and background services
+   + `lsass.exe` handles authentication and authorisation services, singke instance running as a child of `wininit.exe`
+   + `winlogon.exe` managed access to the user desktop for each user session with Desktop Window Manager (`dwm.exe`) as a child process
+   + `userinit.exe` sets up the shell (`explorer.exe`) and then quits
+   + `explorer.exe` is the typical user shell launched with the user's account privileges and is the parent process for the logged-on user
      - Known-good behavior
      - Anomalous behavior
      - Exploit techniques